peteroupc/peteroupc.github.io/randomfunc.md

 The _gamma distribution_ models expected lifetimes.
 The following method, which generates a random number that follows a gamma distribution, is based on Marsaglia and Tsang's method from 2000.

     METHOD GammaDist(meanLifetime)
-        // Must be greater than 0
+        // Needs to be greater than 0
         if meanLifetime <= 0: return error
         // Exponential distribution special case if
         // `meanLifetime` is 1 (see also